 There’s a wave of energy and investment going into “no-code” tools for data work.
 The thesis is that working with code is intimidating and difficult, so removing it is the best way to empower the non-technical masses.

 But the real problem isn’t that code is too difficult to learn.
 People are fundamentally curious and excited to build new skills.
 The internet is filled with resources, and kids are being taught programming as early as grade school.

-Imagine if to write an email you first had to install a bunch of obscure command-line tools, set up a multi-step local drafting environment, and then learn a whole new framework to actually send the message.
+Imagine if to write an email, you had to install a bunch of obscure CLIs, configure a local drafting environment, and then learn a new framework to actually send the message.
 You might give up, and conclude that writing itself was hard; the friction of the experience would ruin communicating through the written word, and everyone would be looking for low-text solutions for communicating with drawings.

-This feels like where we are with coding.
+This is where we are with coding.
 Aspiring engineers and data scientists need to scale two mountains: first learning a new language, then figuring out the overhead of local environments and remote dependencies and obscure error messages that are required to actually apply their new skill 1.

 In the data space specifically, even those who learn languages like Python or SQL often have a hard time applying them at work.
 Just connecting to a database can be a multi-day sojourn through incompatible drivers, incorrect credentials, and irrelevant StackOverflow articles (and let’s not start on dependency management or version control).2

 Conversely, “ExcelLang” is the most-used language in the world because it’s super accessible.
 It's not simple to learn, or the best tool for everything it’s used for, but it is right there, in every cell of every spreadsheet on every computer in the world.
 People use it because it’s easy to get into.